 - Social media.
 Create engaging social media campaigns highlighting the impact of past sponsorships.

-- Sponsor highlight.
-Showcase sponsors’ logos or testimonials on the nonprofit’s website and social media platforms.
+- Sponsor highlights.
+Showcase current sponsors’ logos or testimonials on the nonprofit’s website and social media platforms.

 - Events.
-Virtual or in-person events specifically tailored for potential sponsors, providing networking opportunities and insights into the nonprofit’s work.
+Host virtual or in-person events specifically tailored for potential sponsors, providing networking opportunities and insights into your work.

 - Influencers and ambassadors.
 Partner with influencers or ambassadors who align with the nonprofit’s mission to promote sponsorship opportunities.

 - Video content.
-Produce compelling video content showcasing the nonprofit’s initiatives and the benefits of sponsorship.
+Produce compelling video content showcasing the nonprofit’s initiatives and sponsorship benefits.

 - Email newsletters.
-Utilize email newsletters to regularly update potential sponsors on the nonprofit’s achievements and upcoming opportunities for involvement.
+Utilize email newsletters to regularly update potential sponsors on the nonprofit’s achievements and upcoming involvement opportunities.

 - Sponsorship packets.
-Offer customized sponsorship packets that cater to the specific goals and interests of potential sponsors.
+Offer customized sponsorship packets that cater to potential sponsors’ specific goals and interests.

-- Connection.
+- Volunteer opportunities.
 Provide opportunities for sponsors to engage directly with the nonprofit’s beneficiaries, fostering a deeper connection to the cause.

 - Webinars and workshops.
-Host informational webinars or workshops to educate potential sponsors about the nonprofit’s work and the benefits of sponsorship.
+Host informational webinars or workshops to educate potential sponsors about your work and sponsorship benefits.

 Final thoughts

-Whether your nonprofit has a lot of experience working with sponsors or is new to these special relationships, proposing a sponsorship to a potential partner can seem daunting.
+Whether your nonprofit has extensive experience working with sponsors or is new to these special relationships, proposing a sponsorship to a potential partner can seem daunting.

-With these sponsorship request letter templates, your nonprofit is ready to start making connections with the sponsors you need to reach your goals!
+With these sponsorship request letter templates, your nonprofit is ready to start making connections with sponsors to pursue its goals!
 After all, you never know when the perfect sponsorship opportunity will pop up.

 Additional resources

-- 9 Fundraising Letter Templates.
+- 12 Donation Request Letter Templates to Help Raise More.
 Looking to raise more money for your nonprofit?
 Sending fundraising solicitation letters is a good way to start.
 Try out these top fundraising letter templates for all kinds of causes to get inspired.

 - Big Book of Hybrid and Virtual Event Ideas.
 Want to host more successful hybrid and virtual fundraisers?
 Download the eBook now!